Skip to content

 # View logs

-docker compose logs -f ironflow
+docker compose -f docker-compose.single-node.yml logs -f ironflow

 # Open Prometheus UI (when monitoring profile is active)